ekofiresearch/ekofiarticles.github.io/_posts/2018-12-15-black-fungus-eats-harmful-radiation-in-chernobyl.md

 Anyone who follows radiation measurements of foods in Chernobyl and Japan knows that the worst radioactive contamination in any foodstuff is in the fungus.
 Mushrooms are very efficient in absorbing radionuclides.
 They actually eat something.

-Radionuclides accumulate in tree barks
--
-[Researchers in Turkey found that](https://www.ncbi.nlm.nih.gov/pubmed/20678943) cesium-137 (from Chernobyl) accumulates more in oak bark than even lichen (which had been thought to be the most contaminated life form).
-Professor Mori of the WINEP blog showed an autoradiograph of how radionuclides were found in oak bark.
-Many mushroom species grow on these barks.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"
      style="display:block; text-align:center;"